richmedina/vot-dev/README.md

 ## Tutorial

-The following code blocks exemplify how to use the VOT-CP program under different conditions.
+The following code blocks exemplify how to use the VOT-CP program, under different conditions, in your Python script.

 1. Single-pair processing with all default settings:
 ```